 Where we transfer personal data to a country or territory outside the European Economic Area, we will do so in accordance with data protection law.

 Parents and pupils’ rights regarding personal data

-There is no automatic parental right of access to the educational record of your child (children) at the Manor Learning Trust but the Trust will agree to this request upon receipt of a written request confirming the information required.
-The Manor Learning Trust will take all reasonable steps to provide this information within 15 working days (excludes school closure periods) of receiving the request.
+There is no automatic parental right of access to the educational record of your child (children) at the Nene Education Trust but the Trust will agree to this request upon receipt of a written request confirming the information required.
+The Nene Education Trust will take all reasonable steps to provide this information within 15 working days (excludes school closure periods) of receiving the request.
 A payment of £20.00 will be required in advance to cover the administrative costs of processing this request.
 Requests should be forwarded to the Principal of the appropriate Academy.

 If you make a subject access request, and if we do hold information about you or your child, we will: